What are grounds for divorce in Florida?

 What can affect the amount of alimony I receive?

 Alimony is set up to assist a party after divorce.
 Factors that affect the duration and amount of alimony payments can be financial resources of the parties, the standard of living during marriage, how long the marriage lasted, the time necessary for a party to find appropriate employment, your contribution to the marriage and each party's separate amount of assets.

 If you inherit assets or property after marriage, is this property considered a marital asset during divorce?

 Although the state of Florida is an equitable distribution state, in most circumstances, inherited property or assets would not be considered a marital asset subject to property division, as long as the asset was not titled in both spouses' names, was not co-mingled with marital assets, and marital funds were not used to maintain or support the property or asset.

-If you are seeking counsel form divorce attorney in Orlando FL, contact the Orlando family law attorneys of Veliz Katz Law who are years of experience and Orlando best divorce lawyer for a consultation.
+If you are seeking counsel for a divorce in Orlando FL, contact the Orlando divorce law attorneys of Veliz Katz Law with 60 years of combined experience for a consultation.